DavidMercier/PopIn/doc/models.rst

    *Schematic of indentation load-displacement curve with a pop-in event and the plot of the load carried by the elastic-plastic substrate.*

 Some authors explained that a circumferential crack appears at the location of the elastic–plastic boundary in the substrate [#Bahr_2003]_ and [#Morash_2007]_.
-The radius :math:`c` of this plastic zone in the ductile substrate is defined by the following equation :
+The radius :math:`c` of this plastic zone in the ductile substrate is defined by the following equation:

     .. math:: c = \sqrt{\frac{3F_\text{crit,s}}{2\pi\sigma_\text{e}}}
             :label: plastic_zone_radius